The Interceptor: the 100-percent solar-powered solution that prevents river plastic from entering the oceans | Photo: The Ocean Cleanup

 "Working together with governments and private companies, we aim to tackle these 1,000 most-polluting rivers in five years' time," concludes Slat.

-The Interceptor is already collecting river plastic on Cengkareng Drain, Jakarta, and on the river Klang in Malaysia.
+The Interceptor is already collecting river plastic on the Cengkareng Drain, Jakarta, and on the river Klang in Malaysia.

 Top Stories